dictyBase/dicty-stock-center/README.md

 This was reconfigured to use the [create-react-app](https://github.com/facebook/create-react-app) structure and philosophy.
 Please read their [User Guide](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md) for more detailed information.

+Wireframes, diagrams and Redux shape of the state can be found in the [docs](./docs) folder.

 # Deployment

 The application is deployed by [building a Docker